 Introductions and Conclusions

-Introductions and conclusions are often the most difficult part of a paper to write; however, they can often be the most crucial as well.
+Introductions and conclusions are often the most difficult part of a paper; however, they can often be the most crucial as well.
 This presentation shows students how to begin and end with good impressions that will cause their readers to be more interested in the paper as a whole.
 It also shows how the introduction and conclusion can be used to guide the body of the paper.

 Nothing is more common in college writing than incorrect punctuation.
 Commas, semicolons, colons, and apostrophes are widely misunderstood and misused.
 This presentation explains when and how to use these pesky punctuation marks.